 An example of a vehicle known as ‘heavily modified’ is a cutaway bus (typically over 10-passenger capacity).

 Growing research reveals that social isolation is harmful to mental and physical health.
 For seniors who are unable to get out due to mobility challenges or lack of accessible transportation, this means they have an increased risk of the negative impacts of social isolation.

 Getting out regularly may become a reality if your senior residents or community elders are able to access a service with a vehicle that they are comfortable travelling in.

 How is this relevant to you, the transportation provider?

-If any of this article resonated with you, if you would like to learn more, or if you have a story of how a MoveMobility vehicle has helped seniors in your community, we would love to hear from you.
+If any of these articles resonated with you, if you would like to learn more, or if you have a story of how a MoveMobility vehicle has helped seniors in your community, we would love to hear from you.